tharma-thavam/tharma-thavam.github.io/README.md

-## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
+I am a frontend engineer with an experience of over 4+ years.
+I have hands on experience working with web frameworks and technologies.
 I have extensively worked on react and typescript for 3 years.
 ---

 ## Skills